 The discharge from some maintenance activities may be allowed, provided they meet the conditions outlined in the Stormwater Code.
 Those maintenance activities include street and sidewalk washing and routine external building washdown.
-See the required provisions and conditions outlined in the Stormwater Code.
+Refer to the required provisions and conditions outlined in the Stormwater Code (SMC, Chapters 22.800 through 22.808).